Feature 3DGS: Supercharging 3D Gaussian Splatting to Enable Distilled Feature Fields: Method

 where $W$ is the world-to-camera transformation matrix and $J$ is the Jacobian of the affine approximation of the projective transformation. $\Sigma$ is physically meaningful only when it is positive semi-definite --- a condition that cannot always be guaranteed during optimization.
 This issue can be addressed by decomposing $\Sigma$ into rotation matrix $R$ and scaling matrix $S$:

 Practically, the rotation matrix $R$ and the scaling matrix $S$ are stored as a rotation quaternion $q\in \mathbb{R}^{4}$ and a scaling factor $s\in \mathbb{R}^{3}$ respectively.
 Besides the aforementioned optimizable parameters, an opacity value $\alpha \in \mathbb{R}$ and spherical harmonics (SH) up to the 3rd order are also stored in the 3D Gaussians.
-In practice, we utilize only the zeroth-order SH, which equates to a simple diffuse color representation $c \in \mathbb{R}^{3}$.
+In practice, we optimize the zeroth-order SH for the first 1000 iterations, which equates to a simple diffuse color representation $c \in \mathbb{R}^{3}$, and we introduce 1 band every 1000 iterations until all 4 bands of SH are represented.
 Additionally, we incorporate the semantic feature $f \in \mathbb{R}^{N}$, where $N$ can be any arbitrary number representing the latent dimension of the feature.
 In summary, for the $i-$th 3D Gaussian, the optimizable attributes are given by $\Theta_{i} = \{x_i, q_i, s_i, \alpha_i, c_i, f_i \}$.

 Upon projecting the 3D Gaussians into a 2D space, the color $C$ of a pixel and the feature value $F_{s}$ of a feature map pixel are computed by volumetric rendering which is performed using front-to-back depth order~\cite{kopanas2021point}: